headwindsim/aircraft/README.md

 ## How to build
-Make sure docker are isntalled.
+Make sure docker are installed.
 Prefferably with WSL2 backend.

 #### 1. First, run following command on powershell.
 This will install the A32NX docker images and node modules.